What is an App?

 Adding Labels

-• To open the field options, simply click field you wish to see the options for.
+To open the field options, simply click on the field you wish to see the options for.

-• Open each section's field options popup and click the label field.
-Name the first section “Basic Information”, the second “ATM Functions”, and the third “Conditions”.
+Open each section's field options popup and click the label field.
+For our ATM Survey example, the first section will be named “Basic Information”, the second “ATM Functions”, and the third “Conditions”.

-You may have noticed the Display option for the section fields.
-This allows you to change how the section will be presented on the mobile device.
-Go ahead and select drill-down for the "Conditions" section.
+This particular field has a Display option.
+It allows you to change how the section will be presented on mobile devices.
+To see the difference between the two, lets select "Drill Down" for the "Conditions" section.

 Step 5